goforj/collection/README.md

 predicate function returns true.
 If no items match, ok=false is returned along with the zero value of T.

-This method is equivalent to Laravel's collection->first(fn) and mirrors the behavior found in functional collections in other languages.

 _Example: integers_

 ```go